joshgoebel/dwell/README.markdown

 1. Creates a user account for :user (default 'deploy') in the admin group
 2. Gives the admin group sudo rights if they haven't already
-3. Copies authorized SSH keys to the remote host
+3. Copies authorized SSH keys to the remote host (such as your own public key)

-    Authorized keys should be in the file `config/dwell/authorized_keys/:user`

 4. Copies deploy keys (if found) to the remote host (needed for git, etc)
+5. Disables SSH logins for the root account since we'll be using deploy and sudo

+Authorized keys should be in the file:

+    config/dwell/authorized_keys/:user

 Deploy keys (public and private) should be in the files:
-    `config/dwell/deploy_keys/:user.pub` and `config/dwell/deploy_keys/:user`

-5. Disables SSH logins for the root account
+    config/dwell/deploy_keys/:user.pub
+    config/dwell/deploy_keys/:user

 ###  dwell:linode:bootstrap